How to Level Up Your Agency With Enterprise SEO Metrics

 2. Multi-Touch Attribution

-One of the strengths of operating in the enterprise space is the power of the tools available, including the ability to monitor a customer's journey through the many touchpoints of your marketing strategy.
+One of the strengths of operating in this space is the power of the enterprise SEO analytics tools available, including the ability to monitor a customer's journey through the many touchpoints of your marketing strategy.

 Enterprise Digital Touchpoints Example

 Industry experts have estimated that a customer can go through anywhere from 28 to 62 touchpoints between their first interaction with a brand and an eventual purchase.
-Somewhere along that chain, SEO is bound to play a role.
+Somewhere along that chain, SEO efforts are bound to play a role.

 But even at the enterprise level, trying to model every single one of those touchpoints for thousands upon thousands of transactions becomes a daunting task.
-The trick is to focus on the key decision points along that journey using the right attribution model.
+The trick is to focus on the key decision points along that journey using the right attribution model, SEO tactics, and overall SEO strategy.

 3. Keyword Grouping

-Ie. While a small business might want to rank for a more specific set of keywords like "Men's Yellow Tennis Shoes" (with a volume estimate at around 750 searches per month), an enterprise client would more likely target "Men's Tennis Shoes" (at 393k) or "Men's Shoes" (at 14.5 million searches per month).
+While a small business might want better search engine visibility for a more specific set of keywords like "Men's Yellow Tennis Shoes" (with a volume estimate at around 750 searches per month), an enterprise client would more likely target "Men's Tennis Shoes" (at 393k) or "Men's Shoes" (at 14.5 million searches per month).

 Keyword Grouping Cluster Example

-While product pages are important, at the enterprise level, if you ensure the categories are ranking then the product pages will take care of themselves.
+While product pages are important, at the enterprise level, if you ensure the categories are ranking in SERP (Search Engine Results Pages), the product pages will take care of themselves.
+It's all about working smart and choosing the best SEO tactics for this clientele.

 4. Pages Pulling in Traffic

-Instead, take a look at the types of pages that are responsible for the most traffic and conversions, as well as the number of them on the website.
+• Take a look at the types of pages that are responsible for the most organic traffic and conversions, as well as the number of them on the website.
 That way you can focus on which high-value parts of your client’s site people are visiting, creating an opportunity to recreate that success.

 5. Organic Conversion and Revenue